Geocodio/docs/source/hipaa/index.html.md

 },
 ...
 ```
-You can retrieve the Congressional district for an address or coordinate pair using `cd`, `cd113`, `cd114`, `cd115` or `cd116` in the `fields` query parameter. `cd` will always return the Congressional district for the current Congress while e.g. `cd113` will continue to show the Congressional district for the 113th Congress.
+You can retrieve the Congressional district for an address or coordinate pair using any one of the valid parameter names in the `fields` query parameter. `cd` will always return the Congressional district for the current Congress while e.g. `cd113` will continue to show the Congressional district for the 113th Congress.

 The field returns the full name of the Congressional district, the district number, the Congress number, and the year range.
 If the current congress (i.e. `cd` or `cd116`) is specified, we will also return detailed information about the current legislators.